rymend/MSFTImagineArchive/200 - Machine Learning in Python/2 - Process/readme.md

 In the real world, few datasets can be used as is to train machine-learning models.
 It is not uncommon for data scientists to spend 80% or more of their time on a project cleaning, preparing, and shaping the data — a process sometimes referred to as *data wrangling*.
 Typical actions include removing duplicate rows, removing rows or columns with missing values or algorithmically replacing the missing values, normalizing data, and selecting feature columns.
 A machine-learning model is only as good as the data it is trained with.
 Preparing the data is arguably the most crucial step in the machine-learning process.

-In this lab, the second of four in a series, you will use the [Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview) and the Jupyter notebook you created in the previous lab to wrangle the dataset containing on-time arrival information that you imported.
+In this lab, the second of four in a series, you will use the [Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview) and the Jupyter notebook you created in the previous lab to wrangle the dataset that you imported.
 You will use the [Python Data Analysis Library](https://pandas.pydata.org/pandas-docs/stable/) (Pandas) to do the bulk of the work in transforming the data.
-The goal is to get the dataset ready to use in a machine-learning model, and to get first-hand experience with Pandas along the way.
+The goal is to get the dataset ready to use in a machine-learning model, and to get first-hand experience with Pandas.

 ![](Images/road-map-2.png)